spatialthoughts/qgis-tutorials/source/docs/basic_vector_styling.rst

 University of Wisconsin-Madison.

 You can download the `Life Expectancy GIS Grid data <http://nelson.wisc.edu/sage/data-and-models/atlas/data.php?incdataset=Life%20Expectancy>`_ from the human impact dataset.

-For convenience, you can also download a copy of this data by clicking on following
+For convenience, you may directly download a copy of the dataset from the link below:
-link:

-:download:`lifeexpectancy.zip
-<../static/basic_vector_styling/data/lifeexpectancy.zip>`
+`lifeexpectancy.zip <../../downloads/lifeexpectancy.zip>`_

 Data Source [SAGE]_